-This spectacular pastry and chocolate Christmas tree is so easy to make.
+This spectacular pastry and Nutella Christmas tree is so easy to make.
 Just chocolate hazelnut spread sandwiched between two layers of puff pastry.
 Simple but wow-factor for pre-Christmas celebrations and parties.

 Line a baking tray with aluminium foil and grease with the coconut oil